pi0neerpat/Walrus-Paper-Wallet-Generator/README.md

 <p align="center"><img alt="merge-fields" src="readme-resources/merge-fields.png" align="middle" width='800' >
 </p>

-#### QR :camera: Codes
+#### :camera: QR Codes

-I've spared you from installing spamware plugins to help you generate QR codes in Word.
-Use the following mail-merge code.
+I've spared you from installing spyware-riddled plugins to help you generate QR codes in Word.
+Just use the following mail-merge code.
 ```js
 {DSPLAYBARCODE "{MERGEFIELD publicAddressQRString}" QR \* MERGEFORMAT \s 55}
 ```
 Change the size by editing the number at the end.

-#### Directions  for Users  :clipboard:
+#### :clipboard: Directions  for Users

-XXXXXXXXXXXXXXXXXXXX
+Here is an example from a in-person event, where users are exchanging tokens via a mobile browser.

+XXXXXXXXX

+Note: CoinBase wallet on iOS does not currently support starting a *new* wallet from 12-word phrase.
+Try [Enjin](https://itunes.apple.com/us/app/enjin-cryptocurrency-wallet/id1349078375).

+For in-person workshops, I do not include any instructions.

-#### Printing can be a nightmare  :see_no_evil: :anger:
+#### :see_no_evil: Printing can be a nightmare

 Here's what I learned: